MTG/essentia/doc/sphinxdoc/introduction.rst

  - to compile optimized extractors to be able to run them efficiently on computing clusters in order to analyze large databases of audio tracks

-The performance requirement dictates that Essentia be written in C or C++, and C++ has been chosen as it also allows to have a nicer object-oriented API, which fits nicely in the context of audio processing.
+The library is developed in C++ in order to ensure high performance and provide an object-oriented API that suits audio processing.
 Python bindings are also provided in order to be able to use Essentia in an interactive development environment, and they fit naturally with the IPython/NumPy/Matplotlib environment (similar to Matlab).

 In order to further facilitate writing feature extractors, Essentia also suppports